diffusioncon/Launchpad/Fetch.AI/README.md

 Deployments are done using the Ledger API in Python: `pip3 install fetchai-ledger-api`.
 Get started [here](https://docs.fetch.ai/etch-language/getstarted/).

-See `smart_contract.py` for how to deplopy smart contracts to your node.
+See `smart_contract.py` for how to deploy smart contracts to your node.

 #### The Open Economic Framework (OEF)